antzGames/Godot_to_itch_GitHub_Action/README.md

 ## Prerequisites
 - Your game code is in a GitHub repo
-- You already created the project page on itch.io
+- You already created your project page on itch.io
 - ⚠️⚠️⚠️Follow **ALL** the steps below ⚠️⚠️⚠️

 ## Step 1: itch.io Token